 Another common symptom of bruxism is a constant headache.
 In addition, a sore jaw may result from grinding while sleeping.
 The best way to determine if bruxism is causing a clenching or grinding disorder is to consult with a medical professional, who can examine the mouth, jaw, and teeth for signs of the disorder.

-Why custom night guards can help
+Why custom Mouth Guards can help

 If you suffer from TMJ syndrome, you know that clenching and grinding your teeth at night can really mess with your sleep.
-Check out Remi's custom night guards and accessories to get a customized fit for your individual mouth.
+Check out Remi's custom mouth guards and accessories to get a customized fit for your individual mouth.